fiveagency/ios-swift-guide/Code Style - SwiftUI/README.md

 # FIVE iOS Swift Code Style

-This is an official code style guide for FIVE iOS Swift projects.
+This is an official code style guide for FIVE iOS SwiftUI projects.
 [API Design Guidelines](https://swift.org/documentation/api-design-guidelines/) was used as the base, additional rules were added where necessary and existing ones were modified where needed.

 ## Table of Contents
 * [Naming](#naming)